ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 ```

 Please check these paths and adjust them so that they match the place where the drivers and setup libraries are stored on your system.
-At first, the name of the entry is defined, in our example `SQLite` and `postgresql`, then the configuration for the driver is given.
+At first, the name of the entry is defined, in our example `SQLite` and `Postgresql`, then the configuration for the driver is given.

 The `Threading=2` option enables multithreading support for the SQLite driver.
 If you don't need to use multiple threads/instances accessing the SQLite ODBC data source in parallel, you can gain a bit of performance by activating the single-threaded mode.